matuteiglesias/journal/content/Business/2025-07-06_Developed_Financial_Data_Processing_Pipelines.md

 ## 📅 2025-07-06 — Session: Developed Financial Data Processing Pipelines

 **🕒 00:30–00:50**
-**🏷️ Labels**: Wise, transactions, Python, data pipeline, financial analysis
+**🏷️ Labels**: Wise, Transactions, Python, Data Pipeline, Financial Analysis
 **📂 Project**: Business
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The goal of this session was to develop and refine [[data processing]] pipelines for handling Wise transactions and financial data aggregation.
+The goal of this session was to develop and refine data processing pipelines for handling Wise transactions and financial data aggregation.

 ### Key Activities
 - Identified missing transactions in Wise activity and prepared a [[CSV]]-style table for data management.